BCasal/Responsive-Flexbox-Grid/README.md

 # Responsive-Flexbox-Grid
-The complete source of my flexbox grid, for a demo check it out on http://codepen.io/glieben/details/bVeObG/
+The complete source of my flexbox grid, for a demo check it out on http://codepen.io/glieben/details/bVeObG/ or http://lentus.guuslieben.nl